What is a Cookie?

 A Cookie is a small text file, usually consisting of letters and numbers, placed on your computer, tablet, phone, or similar device, when you use that device to visit a website.
 A Cookie is acknowledged by your web browser and acts to identify your device.

-Cookies may be used that allow us and third parties to know when you visit our website, and to understand how you interact with e-mails, advertisements, or other content.
-For example, we use pixel tags as part of our use of the Marketo email marketing service, in order to determine if user who sign up for our email marketing services have read or otherwise interacted with emails we send to them.
+Cookies may be used to allow us and third parties to know when you visit our website, and to understand how you interact with emails, advertisements, or other content.

 The Cookies we use cannot be used to access any other data on your computer and cannot be used by us to personally identify you.